-Purpose of the Inclusion Support Team
+Roles and responsibilities of the Inclusion Support Team

 - Collaborate with class teachers, parents and other education staff (coach and support) - Meet regularly after every UOI to revive planning and implementation - Maintain minutes of meetings and effective follow up. - Assign learning support assistance to students and classes - Develop partnerships with outside agencies.
 For assessment / diagnosis /remedial /visits